 To run your lod-executor once it is configured and the ssl-certificate is set up, simply run this command:

-When you start a Scenario now, the Scenario should state that you are connected to a locally running lod-executor instead of the server.
+When you start a Scenario now, the Scenario should state that you are connected to a locally running lod-executor instead of the server in the top left corner of the screen.
 The button for file uploading will also have been replaced: instead of uploading a file, you now copy-and-paste the path to the file to tell the lod-executor which file it should use (note that the lod-executor will make copies of all selected files and will not change the originals).
 Other than that, everything will work the same as before.